 Summary: Middle-market companies that are out of compliance with their lenders are typically assigned to the Special Assets group.
 Usually, these companies must find a new lender as part of their workout process.

 Few lenders finance distressed companies in this market segment.
 Consequently, finding a replacement lender can be a significant challenge for lower middle-market companies.
-Lower mid-market companies have revenues between $12 – $150 million.
+Lower middle-market companies have revenues between $12 million and $150 million.

-This article provides a list of financing options that are available to smaller mid-market companies in distress.
+This article provides a list of financing options that are available to smaller middle-market companies in distress.
 We cover the following:

 - What is Special Assets?